sarankals/job-portal/README.md

 ## 📞 Contact

-For feedback, issues, or collaboration requests, reach out via [mr.vaghbhavin693.com] or open an issue.
+For feedback, issues, or collaboration requests, reach out via blossompedals.store or open an issue.

 ---